natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

     (True, 'PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.\n64 bytes from 8.8.8.8: icmp_seq=1 ttl=43 time=63.8 ms\n64 bytes from 8.8.8.8: icmp_seq=2 ttl=43 time=55.6 ms\n64 bytes from 8.8.8.8: icmp_seq=3 ttl=43 time=55.9 ms\n\n--- 8.8.8.8 ping statistics ---\n3 packets transmitted, 3 received, 0% packet loss, time 2003ms\nrtt min/avg/max/mdev = 55.643/58.492/63.852/3.802 ms\n')
     (False, 'ping: unknown host a\n')

-Based on this function you can make a function that will check the list of IP addresses and return as a result two lists: accessible and inaccessible addresses.
+Based on this function you can make a function that will check list of IP addresses and return as a result two lists: reachable and unreachable addresses.

 .. note::
     You will find it in tasks of section

-If the number of IP addresses to check is large, you can use threading or multiprocessing modules to speed up verification.
+If number of IP addresses to check is large, you can use threading or multiprocessing modules to speed up verification.